tutturen/content/content/reference/api/simple-api/mutations/custom-mutations/overview.md

     - thoh9chaek
 ---

-# Extended Mutations in the Simple API
+# Custom Mutations in the Simple API

 Custom mutations can be added to your GraphQL API using Schema Extensions.